uoftcprg/pokerkit/docs/source/interact.rst

            ShowdownStage(game),
        )

 You might see a catch-22 here.
 Note that constructing stages require games.
-But, game also needs stages.
+But, game also needs stages to be defined.
 The solution to this problem brings poker definition classes into the picture.

 Poker Definitions
 -----------------